 The connectivity test fails when I access a database in a VPC.
 How do I fix this?

-For more frequently asked questions about data sources, see: FAQ.
+For more common questions about using data sources, see Data Integration FAQ.